webplatform/docs/css/properties/grid-auto-columns/index.md

 |Examples={{Single Example
 |Language=CSS
 |Code=/*
-In this example, grid item B is positioned in column 5, which creates four implicit columns (1-4) and one implicit row (2).
+Grid item B is positioned in column 5.
+This automatically generates four implicit columns (1-4) and one implicit row (2).
 The implicit (auto) columns and rows are sized at 20px using grid-auto-columns and grid-column-rows.
 */